unicef/giga-global-school-mapping/README.md

 <div align="center">

-# Scalable Automated School Mapping
+# UNICEF-Giga: Global School Mapping using AI and Satellite Images

 <p>
 <b><a href="#-description">Description</a></b>